 When we bought Mac the 2009 Fleetwood the carpet was not in great condition.
 Replacing beat up old carpet in a 34 foot RV with laminate hardwood is not expensive.
+We did look at getting carpeting from somewhere like Carpet Now – Carpet Installation but we decided to look into laminate flooring.
 Even for this larger size RV it only took 6 boxes of laminate flooring at three dollars a square foot from Home Depot to get the job done.
 Having hardwood floors in an RV when you are out on the road completely beats carpet!
 You only have so much space inside a 34 foot RV and lets face it when traveling to exotic destinations like Cody, Wyoming I would need to stock up all the cupboards with organic avocados from California, Rudy’s gluten-free breads from Whole Foods and everything cashew butter from Trader Joe’s.
 There is no extra room for a vacuum cleaner because I just had to pack the Nutribullet and the tortilla maker!
 (Do you think I’m joking about the tortilla maker?)

 Having fake hardwood floors in the RV not only classes up this older model RV but is convenient from a no carpet perspective.
 The 2009 carpet stank when we pulled it out too.
 I feel like the whole RV will smell much better (Even with the two drooling, farting beasts in it) sans the nasty old carpet.
 If you do still have carpet in your older model RV defiantly shampoo it and those boxes of carpet refresher that you shake onto the carpet and vacuum up are very helpful in covering up old smells (Like old farty dog smell)

 Our old RV; What the hell is that smell?